Training - When Disaster Meets Conflict

 The Manual is available in English, French, and Arabic.
 A Spanish translation will be available soon.

 In addition to releasing the manual, we have teamed up with ISS and the Erasmus University of Rotterdam to raise awareness of individuals about safety in the field, as well as to develop institutional measures which can and should be taken to increase the safety of researchers during the fieldwork.

 A first successful ISS internal training was conducted in October 2018.
 A new training will take place in October 2019.

 Universities have long lagged behind in creating a security system for researchers including a policy, training, and insurance.

-This blog post by Thea Hilhorst looks into the difficulties associated with ensuring the right for researchers to conduct their research safely - 'A Double Message about Safety and Security for Field Research: “Protection Is Crucial” and “Don’t Overdo It”.
+This blog post by Dorothea Hilhorst looks into the difficulties associated with ensuring the right for researchers to conduct their research safely - 'A Double Message about Safety and Security for Field Research: “Protection Is Crucial” and “Don’t Overdo It”.

 MOOC: disaster response in conflict situations

 We are currently developing a Massive Open Online Course (MOOC) on accountable, high-quality and ethical responses to disaster in conflict-affected areas.
 The MOOC is meant primarily for practitioners, but also open to students or otherwise interested people.
 Publication date: 2020